List of Australian men's soccer champions

-The Australian soccer champions are the winners of the highest league in Australian men's soccer, which since 2005–06 is currently the A-League Men.
+The Australian men's soccer champions are the winners of the highest league in Australian men's soccer.
+The men's national championship was contested in the National Soccer League from 1977 to 2003–04, in the A-League from 2005–06 to 2020–21, and in the A-League Men since 2021–22.

-The National Soccer League was established in 1977.
-At the end of the 1977 season, Sydney City (now Hakoah Sydney City East) were the first club to be crowned champions.
+Eastern Suburbs, now Hakoah Sydney City East, were the first men's national champions after winning the inaugural 1977 National Soccer League season.

 As is the case in most Australian sports, the winners of a post-season playoffs competition, known as the Finals, has traditionally been crowned champion, unlike the first-past-the-post system used in many other countries.
 The team that finished first-past-the-post was often referred to as the Minor Premiers while the Finals winning team was awarded the Premiership.
 In an attempt to create more prestige around the first-past-the-post title, it was renamed the Premiership and the finals winning team is now awarded the Championship.
-The 2024–25 season is the 48th season of national level men's soccer in Australia.
+The 2025–26 season is the 49th season of national level men's soccer in Australia.